-Should you wish to contact the lecturer, Ms Helena van Coller, you may do so via e-mail: h.vancoller@ru.ac.za or at her office on the first floor of the Law Faculty (Room F6A, next to the Deans office).
-Her telephone number is 046 603 7249.
+Should you wish to contact the lecturer, Prof NMI Goolam, you may do so via e-mail at n.goolam@ru.ac.za or visit his office on the second floor of the Law Faculty (Room S2).
+His telephone number is 046 603 7248.

-ENJOY THE COURSE!
+ENJOY THE COURSE